-Students are welcome to take non-core 3 SH classes for 2 SH with permission of the instructor.
+Students are welcome to take 3 SH elective classes for 2 SH with permission of the instructor.
 A student is permitted to take up to two courses per semester for reduced hours.
 Syllabi for CJP classes will outline course assignments for reduced hours when applicable or will note if the class is not appropriate to be taken for reduced hours.
 Please note that 2 and 3 SH courses cannot be taken for 1 SH.
 Also note that changes to the number of credit hours a student is registered for in the course follow the normal drop/add periods.

 Credit hour limit

 Graduate students are permitted to take up to 12 SH in the fall and spring terms.
 Taking more than 12 SH requires written permission to the academic program coordinator from the student’s academic advisor.
 Students can take no more than two SPI courses (5-6 SH) if they plan to return full-time in the fall semester (only one course is recommended for students who plan to do an internship, work over the summer or complete extensive travel).

 Directed/independent study coursework

 Master's students may take up to two directed or independent study courses (up to 6 SH) during their course of study; graduate certificate students may take one.
 Approval for these credits to be used towards the master's (MA) degree or graduate certificate (GC) is given by the student’s academic advisor.
 Refer to the transfer credit policy below for more information.

 Each graduate student is supplied with an EMU email address for the duration of their time of study and up to one year following graduation.
 EMU expects that while a student is enrolled in the program, the student will be responsible for the information sent to their EMU email address, which may include course expectations and deadlines, registration for classes, and community events.
 Students are welcome to forward their EMU emails to an alternate address or change their subscriptions.